AlexVasegaard/EOS/README.md

 - age,
 - uncertainty

-#please let me know if you have any suggestions (good or bad) to the code, any comments are highly appreciated :-)
+### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-)